Jewish Family Service Staff

 Executive Director of Jewish Family Service of Somerset, Hunterdon, and Warren Counties

 Jerry is the Executive Director of Jewish Family Service of Somerset, Hunterdon, and Warren Counties.
-He is a Licensed Clinical Social Worker in New Jersey and New York and has, for over twenty five years, provided supportive services in the community.
+He is a Licensed Clinical Social Worker in New Jersey and New York and has, for over thirty years, provided supportive services in the community.

 His professional experience includes psychotherapy with individuals and families and social work in school settings and in group homes for individuals with developmental disabilities.
 In addition he has developed programs and services to help the elderly age in place and has coordinated support services for Holocaust survivors.